exekube/exekube/README.md

 #### Cluster setup: do it as often as you need

 7. Edit code in `live` and `modules` directories:

+    You'll need CloudFlare credentials (email + token) to configure DNS.
+Search and replace `c6ns.pw` and `flexeption.pw` in the repo to one or more of your CloudFlare managed DNS zones.

     [TODO] [Guide to Terraform / Terragrunt, HCL, and Exekube directory structure](/)